 Sherbet was formed in 1969 by Clive Shakespeare with members of three Sydney bands.
 He had been in a band called Downtown Roll Band.
 With fellow members Doug Rae on bass & Danny Taylor on drums, he recruited Sam See on keys from Clapham Junction and Dennis Laughlin from Sebastian Hardie Blues Band on lead vocals.
 Like a lot of bands their lineup was fluid in the early days but by 1972 the first classic lineup of Daryl Braithwaite on vocals, Clive Shakespeare on guitar, Garth Porter on keys, Alan Sandow on drums and Tony Mitchell on bass.

 They toured relentlessly and were known as one of the hardest working and most professional acts of the time.
 All the while Daryl Braithwaite was having solo success as well.
 He was named “King Of Pop” from three years running from 1975 – 1977 and Sherbet were voted Best Australian Group five years in a row from 1973 to 1978.

 In 1976 Clive Shakespeare left due largely to the heavy pressure and relentless touring.
-He was replaced by Harvey James, who had been successful in both Mississippi and Ariel, just as the band were hitting peak popularity.
-Like too many bands of their era they tried to break into the U.S. market but never quite pulled it off.
-They changed their name to “Highway” to try and get away from their previous bubblegum pop image but despite having some great local success the band decided to fold in late 1979.
+Shakespeare was replaced by Harvey James, who had been successful in both Mississippi and Ariel, just as the band was hitting peak popularity.
+Like too many bands of their era, they tried to break into the U.S. market but never quite pulled it off.
+Sherbet changed their name to “Highway” to try and get away from their previous bubblegum pop image but despite having some great local success the band decided to fold in late 1979.